 - You’ll need a rack or basket to carry things

 - Tips for riding in the rain

-Step Five: Share the fun
+Step Four: Share the fun

 Encourage your family, friends, neighbors, or coworkers to take the Bike2it! pledge.
 Share photos of yourself and your destinations on your own social media (#bike2it!) and/or post on our Facebook group page.

 Are you the sort that enjoys tracking your progress and a wee bit of friendly competition?
 Check out our April challenge on RideSpot!